KEYNOTE B36 – Lung Cancer Clinical Trial

 What is the objective of this study?

-This pilot study is designed to evaluate the safety and efficacy of TTFields Treatment together with a standard immunotherapy agent, pembrolizumab for first line treatment of advanced or metastatic intrathoracic NSCLC.
+This pilot study is designed to evaluate the safety and efficacy of TTFields concomitant with pembrolizumab, a standard immunotherapy agent, compared to pembrolizumab alone for first line treatment of patients with advanced or metastatic NSCLC.

 How can I participate in the KEYNOTE B36 study?